-The goal of chapter 7 is to get your discharge, or your “get out of jail free card.”
-If you comply with the provisions of the Bankruptcy Code, a few months after you file bankruptcy the Court mails you an Order that says creditors are not allowed to collect any debts from you.
+The goal of Chapter 7 is to get your discharge, or your “get out of jail free card.”
+If you comply with the provisions of the Bankruptcy Code, a few months after you file bankruptcy the Court mails an Order that says creditors are not allowed to collect any debts from you.
 This is your “clean slate” and the fresh start most people look for when pursuing bankruptcy.

 What It Can't Do

-Not all debt is discharged in a Chapter 7, such as student loans, some tax debts, and a list of other less common situations including debts incurred through fraud and debts resulting from drunk driving accidents.
+Not all debt is discharged in a Chapter 7.
+Student loans, some tax debts, and a list of other less common situations including debts incurred through fraud and debts resulting from drunk driving accidents will not be discharged.

 How Do I Qualify?

 In order to qualify for Chapter 7 in North Carolina, your household income must be below your state's median income level.
 If your income is above that, you may still be eligible to file Chapter 7 bankruptcy by satisfying the Means Test.
-The Means Test is a very long and complicated formulate, but in a nut shell it says that if you made too much money in the past 6 months, you won’t be allowed to file a Chapter 7.
+The Means Test is a very long and complicated formula, but in short, it says that if you made too much money in the past 6 months, you won’t be allowed to file a Chapter 7.

-In Those situations the Bankruptcy Code says you can afford to pay back some of your debts, and in the interests of fairness the Code will require you to file a Chapter 13 instead and repay some of your debts.
-While the Means Test is very complicated, Ivey, McClellan, Gatton & Siegmund, LLP has a long history of working the test, and is familiar with the forms and processes.
+In those situations, the Bankruptcy Code states that you can afford to pay back some of your debts, and in the interests of fairness, will require you to file a Chapter 13 instead and repay some of your debts.
+While the Means Test is very complicated, Ivey, McClellan, Gatton & Siegmund, LLP has a long history of working through the Means Test, and is familiar with the forms and processes.